upcoming offerings

 Teachers: Talia Sutra, Tony Lupinacci, Dr. Rose Erin Vaughan, Dr. Keshava Murthy, Nidhi Pandya, as well as Kamala and Jahnavi aka the Samadhi Collective.

-People of ALL genders, religions, ages, and life paths are welcome and celebrated on every one of our retreats together.
+People of ALL genders, religions, ages, and life paths are welcome and celebrated on every one of our trips together.

-Retreat groups are always a fun medley of people from all walks of life and all levels of practice.
-Some come solo, some come with friends or family, either way we all become a yogi fam for our week together and make friendships to last a lifetime.
+Retreat groups are always a fun medley of people all with different levels of practice.
+Some come solo, some come with friends or family, either way we all become a family for our week together.

 One of my own teachers often states: “to say you are not flexible enough for yoga is the same as to say you are too dirty to take a shower”

-Your choice of clothing may depend on the type of class you are taking, but comfortable clothes you can move in are always a good idea.
+Your choice of clothing may depend on the type of class you are taking, but comfortable clothes you can move in are always the best choice.

 Light breathable clothes are best for hot and sweaty practices, whereas in a slow meditative class you may prefer to dress more on the cozy and warm side.